camedomotic-unofficial/came_domotic_unofficial/README.md

 Library to interact with a CAME ETI/Domo domotic server.

-Please note that the library is still in  __pre-alpha__ development.
+## Acknowledgments

+Special thanks to Andrea Michielan for his [eti_domo]([eti_domo](https://github.com/andrea-michielan/eti_domo)) library, which significantly facilitated the development process of this library.
+His work was very helpful and greatly appreciated.

 ## Disclaimer

-This library is not affiliated with or endorsed by [CAME](https://www.came.com/).
+This library is not affiliated with or endorsed or supported by [CAME](https://www.came.com/).
+Use at your own risk.

+**Important:** This library is currently in a pre-alpha development state.
+It is not yet stable and should be used only for studying purposes.
+Please be aware that you cannot rely on it for any production use.
+Use at your own risk.